csebooks/relational-databases/content.en/part-four-transaction-management/_index.md

 A dump of the database contents is also referred to as an **archival dump**, since we can archive the dumps and use them later to examine old states of the database.
 Dumps of a database and checkpointing of buffers are similar.

-Most database systems also support an **SQL dump**, which writes out SQL DDL statements and SQL insert statements to a file, which can then be reexecuted to
+Most database systems also support an **SQL dump**, which writes out SQL DDL statements and SQL insert statements to a file, which can then be reexecuted to re-create the database.

-**744 Chapter 16 Recovery System**

-re-create the database.
 Such dumps are useful when migrating data to a different instance of the database, or to a different version of the database software, since the physical locations and layout may be different in the other database instance or database software version.

 The simple dump procedure described here is costly for the following two reasons.
 First, the entire database must be copied to stable storage, resulting in considerable data transfer.
 Second, since transaction processing is halted during the dump procedure, CPU cycles are wasted. **Fuzzy dump** schemes have been developed that allow transactions to be active while the dump is in progress.
 They are similar to fuzzy-checkpointing schemes; see the bibliographical notes for more details.